My favorite neighborhood in Athens, in the shadow of the Acropolis, the Plaka is like a village within the city

 offering to write your name on a grain of rice for

+a few euro.
 If you are still shopping for Olympic paraphernalia you have a lot to choose from.
-I don't think there is anything the Athens Olympic Committee didn't license and put their little official stamp on and these are sold in shops on Adriannou like the one at # 107 on the corner where Hill and Kekropos and
+I don't think there is anything the Athens Olympic Committee didn't license and put their little official stamp on and these are sold in shops on Adriannou like the one at #107 on the corner where Hill and Kekropos and

 Hatzimichali streets all meet at the George Dolkas T-Shirt Shop.
-If you don't plan to go to China this will be your best bet at getting those Olympic Pins that people fanatically collect and trade. he may have a few left.
+If you don't plan to go to the next Olympics this may be your best bet at getting those last Olympic Pins that people fanatically collect and trade.
+He may have a few left.
 You can see the non-Olympic items sold at the George Dolkas T-shirt Shop by clicking

 here.
 He has some of the more tasteful shirts in the Plaka.
 Some of the t-shirts on display in the Plaka make you wonder who on earth would buy them.
 Many of them are a combination of bad design, bad taste and extreme sexisim.
 But George seems to have some integrity with the shirts he sells.
 There is a Swatch